quarkslab/qbindiff/doc/source/features.rst

 * :py:class:`~qbindiff.features.WeisfeilerLehman`: This feature applies a Weisfeiler Lehman kernel combined with a Local Sensitive Hashing as labeling function.
 This feature derives from a `Quarkslab blogpost <https://blog.quarkslab.com/weisfeiler-lehman-graph-kernel-for-binary-function-analysis.html>`_.

 .. warning::
    The WeisfeilerLehman feature suffers from several drawbacks, both theoretically and in term of implementation.
-It may caused some numerical instability errors depending on your binaries.
+   It may cause some numerical instability errors depending on your binaries.
 This feature may be refactor in a near future.

 Basic-block level features
 --------------------------

+/

 Instruction level features
 --------------------------